 How to Collect (Enforcement of Judgment)|

 The court will not collect the judgment for you.
 The key to enforcing a judgment is knowing where the judgment debtor's assets are located.
-Common sources of assets are bank accounts, employment, rental income, and business receipts.
+Common sources of assets are bank accounts, employment income, rental income, and business receipts.

 For information on ways to collect judgment, click on a topic below:

 If You Do Not Have Any Information About the Judgment Debtor's Assets

 If you do not have any information about the judgment debtor's assets, you may file an Application and Order to Produce Statement of Assets and to Appear for Examination (SC-134) with the clerk.